lambdageek/cppguide-wip/cppguide.md

 pipe.

 Define operators only on your own types.
-More precisely, define them in the same headers, .cc files, and namespaces as the types they operate on.
+More precisely, define them in the same headers, .cpp files, and namespaces as the types they operate on.
 That way, the operators are available wherever the type is, minimizing the risk of multiple definitions.
 If possible, avoid defining operators as templates, because they must satisfy this rule for any